uviclibraries/nvivo-advanced/act-1-mac.md

 1. Code the interview file according to the new case codes.
 For example, open the file from the Navigation Pane and highlight the first response by P1.
 Right click and select Code Selection, to Existing Cases or codes.
 2. In the dialogue box that appears, select “Cases” and then the “P1” case.
 Click Select.
 Repeat these steps for all responses for each of the participants.
-3. Quick coding shortcut: Using the lightbulb icon or the Command / shortcut can be a quick way to code text.
+3.  **Quick coding shortcut:** Using the lightbulb icon or the Command / shortcut can be a quick way to code text.
 Select the text in your file you wish to code, then click the lightbulb of Command / In “Existing”, type the name of the Case (as you start typing, name of nodes will start to show up), and then click enter on your keyboard.

 ### E) Crosstab query

 1. Cross-tab queries allow you to explore your coding across Cases and Attributes.
 Let’s explore the distribution of theme nodes across our Participants (Cases).
-2. Feelings x Gender: On the top ribbon, under the Explore tab, click the Queries icon, and then Crosstab.
+2.  **Feelings x Gender:** On the top ribbon, under the Explore tab, click the Queries icon, and then Crosstab.
 In the Crosstab Criteria form that appears, enter the following criteria:
     -   Show codes against “Attributes”
-    -   Display the codes in the list view and drag the all of the codes under the “Feelings" category into the Codes field.
+    -   Display the codes in the list view and drag all of the codes under the “Feelings" category into the Codes field.
     -   Set Classification to “Participants” and Attribute 1 to “Gender”.
     -   Click Run Query.
 3. By default, the crosstab results display the number of cases each node has been attributed two per attribute.